How to Create a Bootable Clone of Windows 10/11 (Secure Boot)

 4️⃣ Extra storage devices.
 Your computer connects a third storage device and the cloning software mistakenly recognizes it as a target drive.

 5️⃣ Damaged MBR.
 If your computer is still not bootable, it's likely to be damaged MBR or BCD.
 Try to boot from install installation disk or recovery disk, press “Shift + F10” to open command prompt and repair the MBR.

 Q1: Does Windows 10 have a cloning tool?

 In a short answer, NO. All versions of Windows only provide users with backup software, such as File History, Backup, and Restore, etc. and they don't include a clone feature.

 In general, the answer is YES.
 A cloning software will clone the operating system, system reserved partition, or EFI partition, as well as other boot files required to start a computer.

 A bootable clone includes all the partitions and files required to start a computer.
 It is to clone boot drive in Windows 10, 11, or other previous systems.

 Wrapping things up

-And you can further improve SSD disk performance, add unused space to all partitions automatically or specific partitions (require human intervention), etc. Also, you can clone OS only with System Clone feature.
+And it offers you some useful features to make this process go smoothly.
+For example, add unused space to all partitions automatically or specific partitions (require human intervention) to be sure the cloned drive show full capacity.
+Also, you can clone OS only with the System Clone feature.
 In a simple word, it's worth trying!